3M22 Zircon: Development

-A Tsirkon hypersonic missile test-launched from the Northern Fleet's frigate Admiral Flota Sovetskogo Soyuza Gorshkov struck a naval target in the White Sea with a direct hit, Russia's Defense Ministry reported on November 18, 2021.

-The crew of the Northern Fleet frigate Admiral Gorshkov, as part of the completion of the cycle of tests of hypersonic missile weapons, fired another Zircon missile at a sea target on November 29 and another one at a coastal target on December 16.
-The Tsirkon hypersonic system was salvo-launched on December 24, 2021, and again launched on February 19, 2022.
-On May 28, 2022, the Russian Ministry of Defense released a video and news of a new test-launch where a Zircon missile hit a sea target at a distance of 1000 km in the White Sea.
-The program of state trials was reportedly completed with that launch.
+A Zircon missile test-launched from the Northern Fleet's frigate Admiral Gorshkov allegedly struck a naval target in the White Sea with a direct hit, Russia's Defense Ministry reported on November 18, 2021.
+The crew of the Admiral Gorshkov, as part of the completion of the cycle of tests of missile weapons, fired another Zircon missile at a sea target on November 29 and another one at a coastal target on December 16.

-On July 31, 2022, speaking in St Petersburg on Russia's Naval Day, President Vladimir Putin announced that the Black Sea Fleet would be equipped with Zircon anti-ship hypersonic cruise missiles "in the coming months".

-On December 23, 2022, Defense Minister Sergey Shoigu announced the reception by the Admiral Gorshkov frigate of a batch of Zircon missiles.
+On July 31, 2022, speaking in St Petersburg on Russia's Naval Day, Putin announced that the Black Sea Fleet would be equipped with Zircon anti-ship missiles "in the coming months".
+On December 23, 2022, Defense Minister Sergey Shoigu announced that the Admiral Gorshkov had received a batch of Zircon missiles.

-According to classified documents, Russia ordered 80 missiles annually for 2024-2026.
+According to classified documents, Russia ordered 80 missiles annually for 2024–2026.